euiminnn/Learn-Git-Branch/piscine00/README.md

 <br>

-- Check the location of HEAD of current project.
+- Check the location of the HEAD of the current project.
 - Move HEAD to a previous commit.
 - Submit your answer(**the result when you get with the command `git log`**) in a file named `answer`.